Jarnen/Computer-Pointer-Controller/README.md

 *TODO:* Write a short introduction to your project.

 This project demonstrates a computer pointer controller by implementing a pipeline of four different Intel's pretrained models.
 These models are face detection model, landmarks regression model, head pose estimation model and gaze estimation model.
+Refer below the list of the models;
+        1. face-detection-adas-binary-0001
+        2. gaze-estimation-adas-0002
+        3. head-pose-estimation-adas-0001
+        4. landmarks-regression-retail-0009

-It detects a face from camera or video using the face detection model.
-From the face, facial landmarks, right eye and left eye, are detected using the landmarks regression model.
-Also the head pose angles, yaw, pitch and roll, are detected using the head pose estimation model.
-The landmarks together with head pose angles are then used by gaze estimation model to predict the direction of gaze by the person.
-This direction is then used by the pyautogui to move the computer pointer to where the person is gazing.
+This project implements a pipeline of models input and outputs.
+It takes a video or camera feed as an input for the face detection model and outputs the face region of interests (roi).
+Landmarks regression model gets the face roi as an input and detects facial landmarks, right eye and left eye.
+Also the head pose estimation model takes the facial roi as input and detects the head pose angles, yaw, pitch and roll.
+The landmarks and the head pose angles are then fed to the gaze estimation model to predict the direction or cordinates of gaze by the person.
+These coordinates are then fed to the pyautogui to move the computer pointer to where the person is gazing.

 ![Sample Image](cpc_image.png)
 Format: ![Alt Text](url)